-EPA requires DOH to award subsidy (loan principal forgiveness) to eligible projects within water systems serving residential connections in areas considered to be disadvantaged communities.
+EPA requires DOH to award subsidy (loan principal forgiveness) to eligible projects within water systems serving residential connections in areas considered to be DAC.
 Principal forgiveness (awarded as subsidy) means that you will not have to pay back a portion of the loan principal.
-If you receive principal forgiveness, you still have to pay interest on the loan portion of your award, but no loan fee.
-DOH uses the criteria outlined in Appendix B
+Principal forgiveness is applied after construction project close out and loan payments must be made until that time.
+If you receive principal forgiveness, you still must pay interest on the loan portion of your award, but no loan fee.
+DOH uses the criteria outlined in Appendix B to determine if a project qualifies as serving a DAC.
+DOH will maximize the subsidy available to meet public health needs and where it is most needed throughout the state based on the applications received.
+Qualifying as serving a DAC does not guarantee your project will be funded and it does not guarantee you will receive subsidy.